Webcomic: Camp Weedonwantcha

 - Finishing Each Other's Sentences: The twins.

-- Horrible Camping Trip: The camp itself is okay, its the lack of parental supervision and inconsistent supply drops that makes it horrible.
+- Horrible Camping Trip: The camp itself is okay, it's the lack of parental supervision, inconsistent supply drops, and general lack of basic necessities that makes it horrible.

-- Intoxication Ensues/Mushroom Samba: Malachi after being treated for tummy ache by Seventeen.
+- Intoxication Ensues/Mushroom Samba: Malachi after being treated for a tummy ache with Seventeen's "medical herbs".

 - Mood Whiplash: One story goes from stealing a whistle to something... not as funny.